pierre-pretorius/nebulex/usage-rules/nebulex.md

 - Use comments for complex algorithms or non-obvious business logic
 - Mark internal functions with `@doc false` or `@moduledoc false`
 - Use `# Inline common instructions` followed by `@compile {:inline, function_name: arity}`
+- The maximum text length is 80 characters, use multiple lines if the comment exceeds the limit.

 ## Naming Conventions